0

 • Total sugar: 0g

-This is low in calories and fat, and contains 0g of sugar.
-This makes it an excellent choice for the average Australian wanting to reduce their added sugar intake and calories, or those aiming for weight loss.
+Long blacks are low in calories and fat, and contains 0g of sugar.
+This makes it an excellent choice for the average person wanting to reduce their added sugar intake and calories.

 2. Espresso